jadecci/cbpp/bin/README.md

 ## Folder Contents

+- `evaluation_scripts`: contains scripts used to perform statistical tests as described in the paper

-- `external_packages`: contains the FSLNets and cifti packages for Matlab
+- `external_packages`: contains packages and scripts downloaded from others

 - `images`: imageg files used in some READMEs